NativeScript/docs-v7/core-concepts/angular-data-binding.md

 * one-way data binding - this is the most popular way of binding from Model to UI.
 A good example of such binding is a text stored in Model and displayed on UI in a text area control.
 * one-way to source (to model) - this is a way of binding which updates Model due to some action on UI.
 The best example for this is an event like button click (tap).
 * two-way data binding - this is a way of binding that combines both previous ways of binding.
-A tipical example is a text box field that reads its value from Model, but also changes the Model based on user input.
+A typical example is a text box field that reads its value from Model, but also changes the Model based on user input.

-`NativeScript-angular` plugin simplifies the way which data binding will be used.
+`NativeScript-Angular` plugin simplifies the way which data binding will be used.
 NativeScript part of the binding infrastructure is used to bind Model values to the real native elements (Android and iOS).
 Angular 2 part is used to provide correct binding context, change detection and notifications.
-In order to use data binding within NativeScript-Angular application generally do not differ from a standard Angular 2 web application.
+Using data binding within NativeScript-Angular application generally do not differ from a standard Angular 2 web application.

 Let's see some examples how to use data binding with `NativeScript-Angular` plugin.